ices-eg/ICES-VMS-and-Logbook-Data-Call/Data preparation and submission.md

 ## [4  Changelog](#4-changelog)

-# Part1.
+# Part 1.
 Installation of required software

 This document is designed to aid analysts streamline the process of extracting VMS data in accordance with requirements of the ICES VMS data call.